MicrosoftDocs/customer-insights/ci-docs/data/data-sources.md

 Dynamics 365 Customer Insights - Data provides connections to bring data from a broad set of sources.
 Connecting to a data source is often referred to as the process of *data ingestion*.
 After ingesting the data, you can [unify](data-unification.md), generate insights, and activate the data for building personalized experiences.

+Customer Insights - Data provides several different data connectors.
+Consider the format of your data as well as whether you want to attach or copy your data.

-Customer Insights - Data provides five different data connectors.
-We recommend the connectors that use the Delta format because they offer significant advantages.
+Customer Insights - Data recommend you ingest data in the Delta format because it offers significant advantages.

 ## Delta format benefits

 The advantages of using Delta format include:

-- Works efficiently with your Delta source data because Customer Insights - Data uses Delta format.
+- **Better efficiency with Customer Insights - Data**: Delta format is the native format used internally by Customer Insights - Data.
+- **Faster data ingestion**: Delta format provides superior compression for faster data transfers.
-- Processes only changed data through the [Delta time travel feature](connect-delta-lake.md#delta-lake-time-travel-and-data-refreshes) so Customer Insights – Data unifies just the changed data rather than reprocessing the entire set of data.
+- **Faster unification**: With the [Delta time travel feature](connect-delta-lake.md#delta-lake-time-travel-and-data-refreshes), Customer Insights – Data unifies just the changed data rather than reprocessing the entire set of data.
 Incremental unification requires all data inputs to unification be in the Delta format.
-- Provides faster data ingestion.
-- Reduces corrupted partitions and common data corruption issues caused by older formats such as CSV.
+- **Reduction in data corruption issues**: Reduces corrupted partitions and common data corruption issues caused by older formats such as CSV.
-- Provides a more reliable data management design than other data formats that required manual updates to manifests, schemas, and partition files.
+- **More reliable data management design**: Delta format doesn't require manual updates to manifests, schemas, and partition files.
-- Provides atomicity, consistency, isolation, durability (ACID) transactions and isloations levels in Spark.
+- **Higher data validity**: Delta format provides atomicity, consistency, isolation, durability (ACID) transactions and isloations levels in Spark.

 You can use Delta format with the following connectors: